aptech/docs/docs/CR-shell.rst

 ----------------
 .. function:: shell stmt

-    :param stmt: literal or ^string, the command to be executed.
+    :param stmt: , the command to be executed.
-    :type stmt: TODO
+    :type stmt: literal or ^string

 Examples
 ----------------